Buying CBD oil

 Endocannabinoids are very similar to the cannabinoids in Cannabis; endocannabinoids are manufactured internally by the body and phytocannabinoids are manufactured by the plant.
 Both endocannabinoids and phytocannabinoids bind to receptors within the body.

-Cannabidiol (CBD): is a cannabinoid that will not get you 'high' - it is not considered psychoactive.
+Cannabidiol (CBD): is a cannabinoid that is not intoxicating and will not get you 'high'.

 Image credit: Compass Lifestyle Clinics

 Accessing CBD Oil (and other medical cannabis preparations)